microsoft/AzureTRE/docs/tre-templates/shared-services/nexus.md

 ### Migrate from an existing V1 Nexus service (hosted on App Service)

-Once you've created the new V2 (VM-based) Nexus service by following the previous section, you can migrate from the V1 Nexus service by following these steps:
+If you still have an existing Nexus installation based on App Service (from the original V1 bundle), you can migrate to the VM-based Nexus service by following these steps:

+1. Install the new Nexus service alongside your old installation using the steps from earlier in this document.

 1. Identify any existing Guacamole user resources that are using the old proxy URL (`https://nexus-{TRE_ID}.azurewebsites.net/`).
-These will be any VMs with bundle versions < `0.3.2`.
+These will be any VMs with bundle versions < `0.3.2` that haven't been manually updated.

 1. These will need to be either **re-deployed** with the new template versions `0.3.2` or later and specifying an additional template parameter `"nexus_version"` with the value of `"V2"`, or manually have their proxy URLs updated by remoting into the VMs and updating the various configuration files of required package managers with the new URL (`https://nexus-{TRE_ID}.{LOCATION}.cloudapp.azure.com/`).